 For Windows 7/8.1/10, the Setup button in the Tablet PC Settings control panel may be used.
 When you click on the Setup button, a "touch this screen" image appears on one of the monitors, as shown in Figure 4.
 Touch that screen to associate that touch screen to that display and the image will move to next screen to touch for association with that display.
-Note that an Elo driver is required for an attached SurePoint monitor (IR touch).
+Note that if the attached monitor is a SurePoint model (IR touch), an Elo driver is needed for it.

 If the OEM touch screen driver is installed, the association is initiated by clicking on the Calibrate or Associate button in the touch screen configuration utility.
 That will bring up a touch target image on the principal screen (see Figure 5) and after touching or waiting 10 seconds the image will move to the second screen to be touched.

-In the event one of the screens is not of the same touch controller family, a touch will not have any effect, requiring you to either press "Tab" on a keyboard or wait for the 10 second time out for the next step.
+In the event one of the screens is not of the same touch controller family, a touch will not have any effect and you will need to either press "Tab" on a keyboard or wait for the 10 second time out to move to the next step.

 Any time the screen resolution is changed (on either screen), a re-association will be necessary if the touch OEM driver is installed (click on the Calibrate or Associate button).
-If no touch OEM driver is installed, no re-association is necessary.
+If no touch OEM driver is installed, no reassociation is necessary.
 See Appendix E for examples of scenarios with dual monitors.